-Hair Loss in Women
+Hair Loss In Women

-Common Causes of Hair Loss in WomenGenetics and Aging: If your biological relatives have history of hair loss, you are at increased odds to also experience hair loss.
-The likelihood of hair loss also increases with age.
-Approximately 50% of all women by age 50 are affected by hair loss.
+- Genetics and Aging: If your biological relatives have history of hair loss, you are at increased odds, which increase with age.
+By age 50, 50% of all women are affected.

-Medications: Among others, certain medications for blood pressure, heart conditions, contraception and depression are known to cause hair loss.
+- Medications: Among others, certain medications for blood pressure, heart conditions, contraception and depression are known to cause hair loss.

-Chemical Hair Treatments: Some salon and at-home hair treatments like relaxers and dyes can damage the hair and cause hair loss.
+- Chemical Hair Treatments: Some salon and at-home hair treatments like relaxers and dyes can damage the hair and cause hair loss.

-Poor Nutrition: Eating the wrong foods, crash dieting or getting insufficient nutrition can lead to hair loss.
+- Poor Nutrition: Eating the wrong foods, crash dieting or getting insufficient nutrition can lead to hair loss.
 Extreme weight loss can also cause hair to fall out.

-What Hair Loss in Women Looks Like
+What Hair Loss In Women Looks Like

 Female hair loss usually consists of a more diffuse, overall thinning of the hair, which leads to increased scalp exposure.
 This is different from men, who most often have a receding hairline at the temples and thinning at the top or crown of the head.
 Women’s hairlines are usually maintained while the part line and top area behind the bangs experience the most loss.
-The back and sides of the head may also be affected and is the pattern most ideal for hair transplantation.

 The Ludwig Scale

-Solutions for Hair Loss in Women
+Solutions For Women’s Hair Loss